 - A. Animal care constituting a nuisance.
-It shall be unlawful for any person to own, keep, or maintain a companion animal in such a manner as to constitute a public nuisance as defined herein. - 1.
-Maintaining animals in an unsanitary environmental which results in odors considered excessive to a reasonable person or is dangerous to the animal or to the public health, safety, welfare, or a failure to maintain a condition of good order and cleanliness which reduces the probability of transmission of disease. - 2.
+It shall be unlawful for any person to own, keep, or maintain a companion animal in such a manner as to constitute a public nuisance as defined herein. - Maintaining animals in an unsanitary environmental which results in odors considered excessive to a reasonable person or is dangerous to the animal or to the public health, safety, welfare, or a failure to maintain a condition of good order and cleanliness which reduces the probability of transmission of disease. - 2.
 Maintaining the owner's property in a manner that is offensive, annoying or dangerous to the public health, safety, welfare of community because of number, type, variety, density, or location of animals on the property.
 This includes the keeping, possessing, or harboring of wild or feral animals which threaten the public health, safety, and welfare. - 3.
 Maintaining an animal that is diseased and dangerous to the public health. - 4.
 Harboring, keeping, owning, or possessing an animal which is at large or is repeatedly at large. - B. Animal behavior constituting a nuisance.
 It shall be unlawful for an owner to permit an animal to habitually do the following, but not limited to: chases bicycles or motor vehicles or pedestrians, damages private or public property, turns over garbage cans or deposits feces on another's private property or on public property.

-- C. In addition to any other enforcement remedies available under this chapter, if an Animal Enforcement Officer determines a companion animal to be a nuisance under this section, then such officer is authorized to order the owner to confine such animal in accordance with the Animal Enforcement Officer's instructions.
+- In addition to any other enforcement remedies available under this chapter, if an C. Animal Enforcement Officer determines an animal to be a nuisance under this section, then such officer is authorized to order the owner to confine such animal in accordance with the Animal Enforcement Officer's instructions.
 It shall be unlawful for the owner to fail to comply with such an order or with the instructions in the order.
-In addition, any animal determined to be a nuisance under this section must be microchipped within 10 days of the nuisance determination. - D. Owners of domestic animals determined to be nuisances shall be notified and ordered to abate said nuisance within 10 days by whatever means necessary.
-Failure to comply within this time frame shall constitute a separate offense for each day thereafter the violation continues. - E. Reporting.
-Upon receipt of a detailed complaint to the Sheriff's Office or Animal Services, Animal Enforcement Officers shall notify the owner or keeper of the offending animal that a complaint has been received and that an investigation is being conducted.
-Upon completion of an investigation, a written report must be submitted to the Animal Enforcement who shall make the final determination of whether there is a nuisance.
-After making that determination, the owner shall be notified by certified or registered mail or by hand delivery. - F. Appeal.
+In addition, any animal determined to be a nuisance under this section must be micro chipped within 10 days of the nuisance determination. - D. Animal Owners, where there is determined to be nuisances, shall be notified and ordered to abate said nuisance within 10 days by whatever means necessary.
+Failure to comply within this time frame shall constitute a separate offense for each day thereafter the violation continues.
+No civil penalty shall accrue during the 10 day warning period. - E. Reporting.
+Upon receipt of a detailed complaint to the Sheriff's Office or Animal Services Animal Enforcement, the owner shall be notified by certified or registered mail or by hand delivery. - F. Appeal.
 The owner shall have 10 days to appeal the nuisance determination to the Animal Services Appellate Board. - G. Nothing in this provision is intended to conflict with the Henderson County Nuisance Ordinance, Noise Ordinance or other applicable section of the Henderson County Code.